Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: ACKNOWLEDGMENT

-This work was supported by Grant-in-Aid for Scientific Research, JSPS KAKENHI Grant Number (C) No.23K03406.
+This work was supported by Grant-in-Aid for Scientific Research, JSPS KAKENHI Grant No. (C) No.23K03406.
 The numerical simulation is supported by the Particle, Nuclear and Astro Physics Simulation Program No.2022-005 (FY2022) of Institute of Particle and Nuclear Studies, High Energy Accelerator Research Organization (KEK).
+This research was supported in part by the Multidisciplinary Cooperative Research Program in CCS, University of Tsukuba.
+The authors would like to thank Professor Jun Nishimura for fruitful discussions.